Amogh28-cod/Dumy-projects/README.md

 # Dumy-projects
-My all Python Dumy projects
+In this repository i had uploded my all dumy projects i had maded by python language.